 - In fact, Randy Pitchford confirmed that there were no plans for a third main entry into their acclaimed franchise.

 - Instead, the studio released a new Borderlands game that was more like an interim one between the first two games.

 Fans still wanted to know what would happen in the Borderlands universe after the death of Handsome Jack.
 But while we're eager to meet our new antagonist, we don't really know where the upcoming game stands right now.

 Thankfully, however, it seems like the question about Borderlands 3 has to do more with When rather than If.
-But what he did say was that the upcoming entry will be a grand one, and we're hoping this brings the story full circle.
-While still not a great deal of information, it was a start at least that the game had just been confirmed.
+But what Pitchford did say was that the upcoming entry will be a grand one, and we're hoping this brings the story full circle.
+While still not a great deal of information, it was a start at least that a new Borderlands game had just been confirmed even though we were not sure if it was what we wanted to hear.
 That itself was huge, and then the rumours and speculations about Borderlands 3 started pouring in.
 And the studio has been all but facilitating this, as announcements about the upcoming game have been pretty inconsistent in coming.
-That also inevitably led to people suggesting that the game had been canned for the time being as the creators were finding it difficult to come up with ideas to top the last instalment.
+But on the other hand, that also inevitably led to people suggesting that the game had been canned for the time being as the creators were finding it difficult to come up with ideas to top the last instalment.

 - He even said that the new Borderlands game may not be called Borderlands 3 at all, but Borderlands 4 (which makes a little sense, considering the pre-sequel).

 But that was soon proven to be false by Pitchford himself.
 At the 2016 PAX East convention, the Gearbox head assured fans that the development of Borderlands 3 would start as soon as the studio was done with the release of Battleborn and all its DLC.
 Moreover, we also came to know via reports that notable people associated with the last two games were coming back on the next big Borderlands project.